abelardopardo/ontask_b/README.md

 - Authentication through LTI, LDAP, Shibboleth

-- **NEW** Creation of ZIP file to upload feedback files in Moodle assessment
+- Creation of ZIP file to upload feedback files in Moodle assessment

-- **NEW** Support for internationalization (initial versions for Spanish, Chinese and Finnish)
+- Support for internationalization (initial versions for Spanish, Chinese and Finnish)

 **For a detailed description of the tool, how to install it, and how to use it check the [OnTask Documentation](https://abelardopardo.github.io/ontask_b)**.